rlipscombe/copy_node_labels/README.md

 A K8s mutating web hook that copies node topology labels to pods scheduled on that node, so they can be accessed in the downward API.

+**Note that this suffers from a race condition and doesn't actually work reliably.**

 ## Motivation

 Some services are "rack-aware", such as Kafka.
 It's a common convention to use the cloud availability zone (AZ) as a